Licensed & Insured • Guelph, Ontario

 Ventilation Services in Guelph

 Guelph homes face two opposing ventilation challenges depending on their age.
-Older homes in Downtown Guelph, The Ward, and St. Patrick's Ward built before the 1970s often have no mechanical ventilation at all.
-They relied on air leakage through walls, windows, and soffits for fresh air exchange.
-Newer homes in Hanlon Creek and the South End are built so tightly that natural air exchange is nearly zero, requiring mechanical ventilation to prevent moisture buildup, CO2 accumulation, and indoor pollutant concentration.
+Older homes in Downtown Guelph, The Ward, and St. Patrick's Ward built before the 1970s often have no mechanical ventilation at all, relying on air leakage through walls, windows, and soffits.
+Newer homes in Hanlon Creek and the South End are built so tightly that natural air exchange is nearly zero, requiring mechanical ventilation to prevent moisture buildup, CO2 accumulation, and pollutant concentration.

 Licensed technician providing ventilation services in Guelph